On fairness of multi-center allocation problems: Model

 Given $R$, we say agent $i$ \emph{envies} another agent $j$ at $x$ if $x_j \mathbin{P_i} x_i$.
 An ideal allocation should eliminate all agents' envies, resulting in what is known as an \emph{envy-free} allocation.
 However, since our model only allows deterministic allocations, such ideal situations does not exist in general.\footnote{For instance, if $R_i=R_j$, then for any allocation $x$, it must be the case that either $i$ envies $j$, or $j$ envies $i$. } Therefore, we consider some weaker properties.
 The first one is \emph{pair efficiency} \citep{ekici2022}, which states that no pair of agents should envy each other.

 \textbf{Pair efficiency}.
 For each $R\in \mathcal{R}^N$, there is no pair of agents $i,j\in N$ such that $f_i(R)\mathbin{P_j} f_j(R)$ and $f_j(R)\mathbin{P_i} f_i(R)$.

-Originally, \emph{pair efficiency} is viewed as an efficiency notion, which is weaker than \emph{Pareto efficiency}.\footnote{An allocation $x$ is \textit{Pareto efficient} if there is no distinct allocation $y\neq x$ such that for each $i\in N$, $y_i\mathbin{R_i} x_i$.} Here, one may reinterpret it as a fairness notion as it rules out the situation where two agents envy each other.
+Originally, \emph{pair efficiency} is viewed as an efficiency notion, which is weaker than \emph{Pareto efficiency}.\footnote{An allocation $x$ is \textit{Pareto efficient} if there is no distinct allocation $y\neq x$ such that for each $i\in N$, $y_i\mathbin{R_i} x_i$.} Here, one may reinterpret it as a fairness notion as it rules out the situation where two agents envy each other, aligning with the idea that swapping two objects eliminates envy \citep{echenique2025swap}.

 The next property reflects ``a minimal level of mindfulness toward the property rights of individual agents'' \citep{ekici2024}.